18F/handbook/pages/general-information-and-resources/chicago.md

 In Chicago, you can book rooms using [BookIt](https://bookit.gsa.gov/mobile/menuAction.do?pageForward=home).

-If the room that you want isn't coming up, that means it's probably been booked already.
-Feel free to [ping Ethan]() if you have any difficulties.

 ### Connect to the Wi-Fi

 See [Logging in &amp; Networks]({% page "/how-to-log-in/" %}) for details.